surveyjs/survey-creator/docs/localization.md

 ## Localize Survey Creator UI

-Survey Creator UI is translated to multiple languages.
-We ship translation strings as [dictionary files](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core/src/localization).
-Localization engine that works with these files is implemented in a separate script/module.
+Survey Creator includes UI translations into several languages.
+We ship localized strings as [dictionary files](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core/src/localization).
+Localization engine that works with these files is available as a separate script/module.
 Reference this script in the `<head>` tag of your page or import this module in the component that renders Survey Creator:

 ```html
 <script src="https://unpkg.com/survey-creator-core/survey-creator-core.i18n.min.js"></script>